-The variation of thermodynamics and wind over a given domain in space and time constitutes a weather field.
+The variation of atmospheric conditions and wind over a given domain in space and time constitutes a weather field.
 Although the SAE-AIR-1845/Doc 29 performance model specifies the ISA for its weather model, AEDT uses a model that allows for customization of weather conditions based on high fidelity or airport-specific average weather data.
 AEDT assigns an order of precedence to the types of weather data it supports, so that when a weather value is required at a given location and time, the data are taken from the highest-ranked sources that encompass the coordinate.
 Where these domains overlap, the weather field is a cascade of sources of weather data that the user makes available in formats as described in Section 2.2.3.1.
+For more information regarding meteorological data processing associated with air quality dispersion modeling, please refer to section 6.9.

 The hierarchy of weather data sources is traversed for every required location and time.
-When a location and time is specified, AEDT first checks whether or not there are RUC13 data available at the requested location and time.
+When a location and time is specified, AEDT first checks whether or not there are RUC13/RAP13 data^x available at the requested location and time.
 If there are, then the weather at that location and time is taken from that dataset.
-If not, then it goes through the same process for RUC20 data.
+If not, then it goes through the same process for RUC20/RAP20 data.
 The cycle continues for GEOS data, then NCAR data, and finally for the Airport database.
 If no data are available for the given location and time from any of these sources, ISA weather is used.
+This cascade of weather data sources is illustrated in Figure 3-1.